 What Is A Beautiful Smile?

 It’s common knowledge that straight, white teeth make a beautiful smile.
 As you age your teeth wear and your face droops displaying more of your lower teeth.
 Also, as your teeth wear they become shorter altering the tooth to gum ratio.
 This can result in a gummy smile.
-As you age your teeth become discolored due to food, beverage, tobacco, or medications that stain teeth.
+As you age your teeth become discolored due to food, beverages, tobacco, or medications that stain teeth.
 There are many cosmetic options to help you.
-Your dentist can improve a excess gum display and/or stained dentition include gum lift and tooth whitening.
+Your dentist can improve an excess gum display and/or stained dentition including gum lift and tooth whitening.